prosopopoeia/clojure-text-predictor-/README.md

 # clojure-text-predictor-
-A very text predictor.
+A text prediction utility.
 An exercise to learn Clojure.